 - Online students have access to the same support services as on-campus students through video conferencing, phone, and in-person meetings, including personalized academic advising, financial aid counseling, library resources, study abroad programs, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, the Career Center, and other support programs.

-- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, College of the Canyons, La Verne, and Ontario.
+- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, La Verne, Ontario, and Santa Clarita.

 - You may transfer credits from previously earned college coursework toward your degree and earn credits for on-the-job experience, certifications, training, military service, and certain test scores.